Ghost in the Shell (manga): Story

+This story is set four years and five months after Motoko Kusanagi fused with a sentient life form and left Public Security Section 9.
+The fused being of Motoko and the Puppeteer have been traveling the sea of the Net, merging with other ghosts and creating isotopes.
+Among them, Motoko Aramaki, the head of the Investigative Division at Poseidon Industrial, began investigating an incident involving an attack on a pig clone organ cultivation facility owned by its subsidiary, Meditech.
+As she delved into the investigation, she found herself making contact with other isotopes when infiltrating Motoko Kusanagi in a secretive club known as the "Sleeping Universe," a facility used for the transfer of consciousness.

 Production

 Creation and development

 While writing the manga, Masamune Shirow struggled to make it neither too complex nor too simple.
 Two official names exist for the works, the first is officially "Armored Shell"; literally "Mobile Armored Riot Police" (攻殻機動隊, Kōkaku Kidōtai) and the second is "Ghost in the Shell".
 Masamune Shirow originally wanted to use the name "Ghost in the Shell" for the publication, as an homage to Arthur Koestler's The Ghost in the Machine, from which he drew inspiration.
 Kōichi Yuri, First Coordinator at Young Magazine, requested a "more flashy" name and Shirow came up with Shell Squad (攻殻機動隊, Kōkaku Kidōtai).
 Shirow requested that "Ghost in the Shell" be included on the title even if it was in small print.
 Yuri believes that Kōkaku Kidōtai is the mainstream title while "Ghost in the Shell" is the theme.
 While most Japanese publications use both names, the original publication in Young Magazine used Kōkaku Kidōtai.

 When developing Ghost in the Shell 2: Man-Machine Interface, Shirow initially wanted to use a new title by changing the last kanji character meaning "military unit" (隊, tai), to the homophonic kanji for "body" (体, tai) so that it would literally translate "Mobile Unit Body Entity" (攻殻機動体, Kōkaku Kidōtai), but eventually he decided not to do so.
 The production of Ghost in the Shell 2: Man-Machine Interface manga was done digitally, which was difficult for Shirow because of troubles including a hard disk failure which resulted in the loss of 16 gigabytes of data, USB hardware troubles and reading manuals related to new application upgrades.
 Shirow considers the manga a completely different kind of work and not a true sequel of Ghost in the Shell.
 The original manga revolved around Public Security Section 9 and Ghost in the Shell 2: Man-Machine Interface follows what happens to the Major after she merges with the Puppeteer.
 Shirow drew the color pages on computer, in which he states was difficult to do due to technical issues with his computer.
 In the "short-cut" version of the manga, Masamune Shirow made the color darker and softer, but used more contrasting colors in the "standard" version.
-In the Japanese "Short-cut" version, further changes can be found, most notably an increase in nudity and pornographic scenes.
+In the Japanese "Short-cut" version, further changes can be found, most notably an increase in nudity and explicit scenes.